agusmade/irgen/docs/ARCHITECTURE-PLAN.md

 ## Estimates & Notes
 - Total rough estimate for a faithful implementation: **2–4 weeks** for a robust, tested pipeline (depending on team size and depth of emitter rework).
-- The migration can be iterative: start with DeclUnified + mapper registry (POC), then progressively rewire lowering and emitters.
+- The migration can be iterative: start with DeclBundle + mapper registry (POC), then progressively rewire lowering and emitters.
 - Early tests and golden files are critical to keep regressions manageable.

 ---